Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/running-the-app.md

 To sign up:

-1. Create a new Azure AD tenant.
+1. Create a new Azure AD tenant as we did for Tailspin but with a different company name.
 This tenant will represent a customer of the SaaS application.
 2. Add an admin user to the new tenant.
 3. Click **Enroll your company in Tailspin**.
 4. Sign in as the admin user for your tenant.